-The 2017 Emergency Preparedness Conference will be held on Thursday, June 22, 2017 from 9:00 a.m. - 3:30 p.m. at the Jacksonville Public Library, 303 North Laura St., Jacksonville, FL 32202.
-Topics will include Personal Safety in Public Places, Financial Planning for an Emergency Shelter, Considerations for an Emergency, and much more.
+The 2017 Emergency Preparedness Conference was held on Thursday, June 22, 2017 from 9:00 a.m. - 3:30 p.m. at the Jacksonville Public Library, 303 North Laura St., Jacksonville, FL 32202.
+Topics included Personal Safety in Public Places, Financial Planning for an Emergency Shelter, Considerations for an Emergency, and much more.
 Attendees will receive free admission, lunch, and an action plan workbook.
 To register, visit theilrc.org.

 Duval County Emergency Management maintains a registry of clients who have been identified as persons with Special Medical Needs.
 These individuals require assistance during evacuations and sheltering.
 In an effort to help you fill out the registration, Special Needs Coordinator Zena Gainer compiled the following tips.